Casneil/Items-Catalog/README.md

           python3 application.py

-14. In your favourite Web browser open (http://localhost:5000), and enjoy :+1:.
+14. In your favourite Web browser open: http://localhost:5000, and enjoy :+1:.